timpwbaker/mandrilled/README.md

 It has another endpoint for displaying data `/dashboard`, also found at the root path.
 Here you can also filter by date.

+Finally you can view real time events here `/real_time_events`, there is a button to request dummy data sent by https://get-me-mandrill.herokuapp.com

 ## Architecture

 The application has a single persisted data type, an event.
 Events can be